Wagon Wheel, Oxnard, California: Lawsuit

 On March 2, 2009 the San Buenaventura Conservancy, a local non-profit preservation advocacy group filed suit in Ventura County Superior Court against the City of Oxnard, claiming that the City's approval of the Oxnard Village Specific Plan project violated the California Environmental Quality Act (CEQA).
 The project, as approved, requires the demolition of the Wagon Wheel Motel, restaurant, El Ranchito and bowling alley along with everything built on the 64 acre site.
 The Conservancy case argues that the project can be feasibly accomplished without demolition of the Wagon Wheel, and CEQA therefore does not allow the Class 1 impact.
 The lawsuit requested issuance of a peremptory writ ordering the City to set aside its approval of the project pending compliance with CEQA.

 The original Ventura County Superior Court case was presented July 10, 2009.
 The Judge sided with the city of Oxnard.
 The San Buenaventura Conservancy appealed the ruling and received a stay of demolition until the outcome of the appeal case: San Buenaventura Conservancy v.
 City of Oxnard et al. (CEQA) (Case: B220512 2nd District, Division 6.)
 On Wednesday December 15, 2010 a three judge panel at the California 2nd district Court of Appeal in Ventura heard arguments.
 They rendered a decision finding the CEQA process sufficient and affirming the Superior court decision on March 17, 2011.
 Demolition of the Wagon Wheel began a week later, and was completed in May 2011.
 The Wagon Wheel neon sign will be integrated into a small interpretive display about Martin V. Smith in the project.

 In August 2009 FEMA released new flood maps for the Wagon Wheel Area, and it was noted that Wagon Wheel is directly across the street from a gap in the levee, and the new project would be in the flood zone.

-Redevelopment

-Redevelopment of the neighborhood will include 1,500 housing units and 50,000 square feet of commercial space where 450,000 square feet of old industrial buildings were demolished.
-The developer plans to restore the Wagon Wheel neon sign and integrate it in the development such as at the transit center.
-The Wagon Wheel Family Apartments, a 120-unit complex managed by the Cabrillo Economic Development Corp., was the first new building on the site.
-The units were first offered to the residents of the Wagon Wheel Trailer Lodge.
-The demolition of the trailer park waited until completion in 2014 of the first phase of the apartments that has five rent levels based on income and family size.
-Over 200 apartment units were finished in 2018.
-Five hundred condominium units were constructed next.
-By August 2022, 1,000 apartments, condominiums and townhouses had been completed.
-The completed project will have over 200 units set aside for families that earn up to 110% of the area median income besides the original family apartments.